MP lands up in hospital after dropping toilet on his foot

 "It was the old 1970s toilet from the house which we are replacing and I was at the tip," he said.

-"As I lifted it to throw it into the container a large chunk fell of and sliced my ankle open.
+"As I lifted it to throw it into the container a large chunk fell off and sliced my ankle open.

 "It was deep and it hurts but they managed to clean me out and stitch me back up.